The North Face Vortex TriClimate Jacket

 HyVent® 2L Foxfaille, Bluesign® Approved

 |Liner Lining Fabric||

 Whether wet and snowy or sunny and crisp, this waterproof, breathable HyVent(R) 2-layer shell with a zip-in, Heatseeker-insulated liner jacket provides options for anything winter throws at you.

+On Sale.
 Free Shipping.
 The North Face Men's Vortex Triclimate Jacket FEATURES of The North Face Men's Vortex Triclimate Jacket Waterproof, breathable, fully seam sealed Dual-adjustment, removable hood Coil chest pocket Underarm vents Handwarmer zip pockets Wrist-accessory pocket with goggles cloth Adjustable cuff tabs Internal goggles pocket Two-snap, snap-down powder skirt with gripper elastic Adjustable hem system (Liner Jacket) Zip-in liner jacket Zip hand pockets

 This versatile 3-in-1 jacket system is all you need in your arsenal for waterproof, insulated protection on the slopes this winter.
 Pair the waterproof woven exterior shell with the insulated liner in cold conditions, and wear the liner jacket on its own during spring skiing conditions.

 - The North Face